 Stage 4 Pericardial Mesothelioma

-Like peritoneal mesothelioma, there is no formal staging system for pericardial mesothelioma, and doctors use general staging guidelines to determine the stage at diagnosis.
-Because it is so rare, the disease is almost never caught before it enters mesothelioma final stages, and this particular form of the cancer is often diagnosed posthumously during an autopsy.
+Like peritoneal mesothelioma, there is no formal staging system for pericardial mesothelioma.
+Doctors use general cancer staging guidelines to determine the stage at diagnosis.

 Stage 4 Testicular Mesothelioma